 When engaging with customers it is best to present yourself and your business as a good listener.

 You can do this easily by being observant of their tone of voice and their mood.
 Be professional and do not interrupt the customer as they speak.
 By not interrupting them, you will show that you're genuinely listening to and showing an interest in what they have to say.
 Once they are done speaking, try to address everything that they have said.
+Use the following four steps to exceed your customers' expectations.

 2. Empower Your Employees: Give employees permission and the creativity to solve customer issues without waiting for a manager to approve it.
+With some issues, employees should be able to solve the issue themselves.
+By allowing your employees to solve certain customer service issues, you give them the ability to help the customer in a timely manner.

 4. Limit The Phrase ‘No’: Try to keep from telling customers no. Find a way to say yes or find ways to please the customer instead of just giving them a negative response.
+Finding a solution for your customer will alleviate any aggravation and show that you are willing to work with them.